Calvaz/websrv/README.md

-This is a simple and partial implementation for a web server.
+This is a simple and partial implementation for a web server/framework.

 This is how to initialize and start the server:
 ```